yulesa/glaciers/README.md

 ## How It Works
-Batch Decoder currently only supports decoding event logs.
+Glaciers currently only supports decoding event logs.
 It includes the following functions:

 **read_abis_topic0:**